PADI Open Water Diver Course

 - You will need to have transport to and from the dive sites

-- Scuba Diving Medical is required if you are 40 years of age or over
+- Scuba Diving Medical is required if you are 45 years of age or over, or have been infected in the past with Covid-19

-- The minimum age to become a PADI Open Water Diver is 15 Years old.
-For the PADI Junior Open Water Diver course, the minimum age is 12 years old.
+- The minimum age to become a PADI Open Water Diver is 15 years old.
+PADI Junior Open Water Diver course, the minimum age is 12 years old.

 The PADI Open Water Diver course consists of four main phases: